 For decades, detector dogs have been a common sight in police squads and throughout our various transit systems.
 People generally feel more secure when the K9s are present especially during popular events where large crowds gather, like the Macy’s Thanksgiving Day Parade.

-VWK9 is Auburn’s exclusive commercial partner in training and producing Vapor Wake dogs.
+VWK9 is Auburn’s exclusive commercial partner in training and producing Vapor Detection dogs.
 Though the college’s Canine Performance Sciences handle the early training, breeding, and research, their specialized training is continued by VWK9 in Anniston, Alabama.
-Only then are they officially given the coveted title of Vapor Wake.
+Only then are they officially given the coveted title of Vapor Detection.

 Inspired by www.vetmed.auburn.edu